Japi42/ECL/README.md

 ## Pre-requisites (luma):

     sudo apt-get install python3-pil python3-pip
-    pip3 install luma
+    pip3 install luma.oled

 ## Compatiable hardware:

 It has only been tested with SSD1331 displays, driven by either a raspberry pi or an adafruit FT232H USB-to-SPI adapter.
 In theory it should work with any SPI or I2C display with some minor changes.

 ## Fonts